Blorum/blorum-docs/permissions.md

 `permissions.user.role.read.default` : See footnote[^3]

 `permissions.user.role.read.allow`: Allow list for user reading the role of other users (Only the list of roles).
-The list it self is a list of role, and user with roles defined in the list could be readed (for their list of roles).
+The list itself is a list of roles, and users with roles defined in the list could be read (for their list of roles).

-`permissions.user.role.grant.allow.\*` / `permissions.user.role.remove.\*`: Same as the definition in `permissions.user.role.read`, those are the restrictants of what users could this user perform action on, the specific roles that this user are allowed to grant/remove on others are defined in `permission.role.read`.
+`permissions.user.role.grant.allow.\*` / `permissions.user.role.remove.\*`: Same as the definition in `permissions.user.role.read`, those are the restrictions of what users could this user perform an action on, the specific roles that this user is allowed to grant/remove on others are defined in `permission.role.read`.

 `permission.role.read.default`: See footnote[^4]

 `permission.role.grant.default`: 0 = Disallow any role granting, 1 = allow role granting (Only the roles in the allow list).
-2 = allow granting any roles (**Caution!** This means that users could grant any permission that they want as long as role with such permission exists.)
+2 = allow granting any roles (**Caution!** This means that users could grant any permission that they want as long as a role with such permission exists.)

 `permission.role.remove.default`, `permission.role.edit.default`: Same as above, but the action is remove/edit.

 `permission.role.edit.permissions.default`:

 `permission.role.edit.permissions.allow`: This is a special allow list.
-The objects stored in it are formatted as follow {
+The objects stored in it are formatted as follows {
 	"lookup": [Permission Lookup Object],
 	"numeric_edit": {